riclun80/Grove_Gesture_PAJ7660_ESPhome/README.md

 [Grove - Gesture（PAJ7660)](https://www.seeedstudio.com/s/Grove-Gesture（PAJ7620U2）-p-2463.html)

 **Description**<br>
-The sensor on the Grove Smart IR Gesture Sensor (PAJ7660/PAG7660) integrates a gesture recognition function with a I2C/SPI/USB interface<br>
-configurable by DIP switches.<br>
+The sensor on the Grove Smart IR Gesture Sensor (PAJ7660/PAG7660) integrates a gesture recognition function with a I2C/SPI/USB interface configurable by DIP switches.<br>
 It has 2 IR LED's, so it recognises gestures in complete darkness!<br>
 This code utilises the I2C interface and can recognize 17 types of gestures, such as:<br> Static finger 1 to 5, Push finger 1 to 5, Clockwise rotation, Counter-clockwise rotation, Swipe Left, Swipe Right, Tap, Grab, Pinch.